veniamin-ilmer/veniamin-ilmer.github.io/political-views.md

 ### Ideals

-Everyone has stable / secure jobs.
+Everyone has enough money to support themselves.
+This is done with stable / secure jobs, and government benefits.

+There are a lot of strict consumer protection laws.
+Food and drugs has to pass through multiple screenings for contamination / adulteration / pathogens.
+Products need to pass through various regulation, fireproofing, childproofing, housing codes, etc. creating a very safe environment for all of the consumers.

+The government monitors manufacturer's pollution output.
+Companies pay more for generating excess waste.
+Ideally, the environment will look very green, with drinkable rivers, and lush forests.

 ### Unintended Consequences

-In order to ensure job security, the government may have high trade tariffs with other countries.
-This may mean some foreign products are not available for purchase.
-Some products might also be very expensive.
+In order to ensure job security, the government may impose high trade tariffs on other countries.
+This may mean some foreign products are not available for purchase, or very expensive.

+Because of all of the strict laws, small companies have difficulty maintaining all of the secure jobs, and passing through all of the inspections.
+Hence, most of the companies will be large, monopolistic, and frequently run by the government.

+Big companies and big government are inefficient.
+There isn't much technological innovation.
+New products come out very slowly.
+People end up with slow, meaningless jobs.

+People end up paying high taxes to sustain all of the government programs and inefficiency of large organizations.

+## Economically Liberal

+### Ideals

+With freedom to change and innovate, there is always new technology, making things more efficient.